paullouisageneau/datachannel-wasm/README.md

-# datachannel-wasm - C++ WebRTC Data Channels for WebAssembly
+# datachannel-wasm - C++ WebRTC Data Channels for WebAssembly in browsers

 datachannel-wasm is a C++ WebRTC Data Channels and WebSocket wrapper for [Emscripten](https://emscripten.org/) compatible with [libdatachannel](https://github.com/paullouisageneau/libdatachannel).

+datachannel-wasm exposes the same API as [libdatachannel](https://github.com/paullouisageneau/libdatachannel), and therefore allows to compile the same C++ code using Data Channels and WebSockets to WebAssembly for browsers in addition to native targets supported by libdatachannel.
 The interface is only a subset of the one of [libdatachannel](https://github.com/paullouisageneau/libdatachannel), in particular, tracks and media transport are not supported.
 See what is available in [wasm/include](https://github.com/paullouisageneau/datachannel-wasm/tree/master/wasm/include/rtc).

 These wrappers were originally written for my multiplayer game [Convergence](https://github.com/paullouisageneau/convergence) and were extracted from there to be easily reusable.

+datachannel-wasm is licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/datachannel-wasm/blob/master/LICENSE).

 ## Installation